Glossary

 The simplest text file format.
 Can be opened on any computer or smartphone, and has a small file size.

-Example: With a paid plan, you can export reading notes in TXT format.
-Opens easily in Notepad or any text editor.
+Example: Export your reading log in TXT format to open easily in Notepad or any text editor.

 Cloud